ilya-pi/ilyapimenov.com/_posts/2015-01-19-ftp-proxy-to-gcs.md

 # Step 5: Verification

-From your local machine fire this to see it in action:
+From your local machine fire this to see it in action —

 {% highlight bash %}
 $ ftp ftp://alfred:alfred@130.211.89.90